banana-bred/bsprvse/README.md

     $ fpm run < input/TEMPLATE.namelist

-The input parameters, defined in the `$input_parameters` namelist, are the following :
+The input parameters are defined in the `$input_parameters` namelist, which can be found in the main program at `main/main.f`.
+An example input is provided in `input/TEMPLATE.namelist`, :

 ```
 $input_parameters